GlassEaters/hydra/packages/docs/docs/intro.md

 3. **Token** - This is the most flexible membership model, but is a bit more complicated.
 In this model, Membership is associated with staked ownership of the specified Token.
 When creating a Hydra Wallet with the Token model, you specify the mint of an SPL Token and distribute those tokens to your members (in whatever proportion you want).
 Then those members need to stake their tokens with the Hydra Wallet to be able to claim their share of the distribution.

-    For example, if you mint a supply of 1000 tokens and distrubte all 1000, but only 40 of them are staked, then distributions will be calculated off of the 40 that are staked, not the 1000 total supply.
+    For example, if you mint a supply of 1000 tokens and distribute all 1000, but only 40 of them are staked, then distributions will be calculated off of the 40 that are staked, not the 1000 total supply.
 Members who do not stake get 0% and those that do get `staked / 40` of the distribution.

     We are aware of some initialization issues with this model, so for now we recommend you don't fund the Hydra Wallet until you've given your members enough time to stake their tokens.